NSW bushfire toll rises to seven after body is found in burnt-out car

 — mia (@mia49929232) January 1, 2020

-In NSW, fire conditions are expected to ease on Wednesday after a cool change – which brought brought gusts of up to 80km/h and dry lightning strikes – crossed the state.
+In NSW, fire conditions were expected to ease on Wednesday after a cool change – which brought brought gusts of up to 80km/h and dry lightning strikes – crossed the state.

 -with AAP